Extending the love of God and changing lives

 Since 2014, NHFC has been led by Dr. Sherri McClurg who is a licensed psychologist specializing in trauma-informed care of adolescents.
 Due to the organization’s proven history supporting orphaned and vulnerable children in various countries, NHFC currently is centering its resources and efforts in Ukraine.

-NHFC is one of a small number of nonprofits with a local government partnership to resettle Ukraine’s orphans to safe regions within the country.
-Currently, NHFC is helping to provide over 20 safe havens where roughly 1,000 children and their caretakers have been supported and re-established residence during the war.
+NHFC is working in partnership with local government entities to resettle Ukraine’s orphans to safe regions within the country.
+Currently, NHFC is helping to provide over 26 safe havens where roughly 2,000 children and their caretakers have been supported and re-established residence during the war.
 NHFC is also facilitating partner organizations to provide educational resources, healthcare, and basic needs for these young Ukrainians to live a safe and productive life.
 These efforts are reducing risks of human trafficking, preserving Ukraine’s future generation, and providing a sense of safety for the children by delivering a familiar culture, education, and ongoing care through existing relationships with caregivers.

 by Sherri McClurg, PsyD You’ve seen and heard the stories.
 According to the https://globalinitiative.net/global-report-on-trafficking-in-persons-2018/, at least 30% of lives trafficked internationally are children with those from the Caribbean, Central America, and Eastern Europe...
 READ MORE